SEED-platform/seed/docs/source/setup_docker.rst

     ports:
         - "6379:6379"

-You should be careful not to add the changes to this file to your git commmits as it is local only.
+You should be careful not to add the changes to this file to your git commits as it is local only.
 You can do this with the following command.

 .. code-block:: bash